 Financial aid is not automatically renewable.
 The FAFSA must be submitted each academic year.
-Applications for the following academic year are available each year beginning January 1.
+Applications for the following academic year are available each prior year on October 1.
 The priority application deadline for the fall semester is March 15.
 An academic year includes three semesters: fall, spring and summer.